neu-cs2100/fa25-hw5-biometrics-handout/README.md

+> [!CAUTION]
+> This repository is for viewing only.
+Do not work on the assignment using this repository -- the actual course assignments will be provided to you via Pawtograder.

 # HW5: Biometric Fingerprint Processing

-**Note: This repository is for viewing only.
-Do not work on the assignment using this repository -- the actual course assignments will be provided to you via Pawtograder.**

 ## Overview